• Skip to primary navigation

 PRO TIPS

 1. Use enough oil.
 You can fry more than one egg at a time.
-I’ve done 1, 2, 3 and 4 eggs and they have turned out well.
-There is no set rule about how much oil you should use for this or that many eggs, we just kind of use our sense.
-But generally you want to use more than enough to just coat the pan.
-Yes, it’s going to be quite a bit, but if you want to achieve a great kai jeow texture, then you need that much.
-Of course, using less oil will cook the eggs too, but I promise you, any Thai person who isn’t on a diet will call a Thai omelette fried in too little oil a disgrace!
-If you’re really worried about the oil, you can line your serving plate with a paper towel. 😉
+I've done 1, 2, 3 and 4 eggs and they have turned out well.
+There are no set rules about how much oil you should use for this or that many eggs.
+Generally, you want to use more than enough to coat the pan if you want to achieve a great kai jeow texture.
+Of course, using less oil will cook the eggs too, but I promise you, any Thai person who isn't on a diet will call a Thai omelette fried in too little oil a disgrace!
+If you're really worried about the oil, you can line your serving plate with a paper towel.

 2. Only fry the egg mixture when the oil is lightly smoking hot.
-I know I’ve talked about it in the section above but this is really important as it’s going to help you achieve a nice, delicious kao jeow texture.
-Again, nice is subjective but if you fry the egg when it oil isn’t hot enough, you will definitely end up with a pretty dull texture.
-Plus, it’s going to soak in so much oil, making it very oily.
+This is really important, as it's going to help you achieve a nice, delicious kao jeow texture.
+Again, nice is subjective but if you fry the egg when the oil isn't hot enough, you will definitely end up with a pretty dull texture.
+Plus, it's going to soak in so much oil, making it very oily.

 Thai omelette or kai jeow on top of rice